 \begin{remark} Concerning the stochastic representation of classical solutions, Theorem~\ref{thm:exist and unique} above and \cite[Proposition 5.2]{Karatzas-Ruf-13} share similar spirit, yet under quite different scenarios.
-In \cite{Karatzas-Ruf-13}, since the value function is the probability of explosion for a general diffusion, the authors focus on bounded solutions to a Cauchy problem with a non-zero drift.
+In \cite{Karatzas-Ruf-13}, since the value function is the probability of explosion for a general diffusion, the authors focus on {\it bounded} solutions to a Cauchy problem with a non-zero drift.
 Here, our main concern is pricing European contingent claims under some risk-neutral measure.
-We therefore focus on solutions, under certain growth conditions, to a Cauchy problem with a zero drift. \end{remark}
+We therefore focus on {\it unbounded} solutions to a Cauchy problem with a zero drift. \end{remark}

-\subsection{A comparison theorem without linear growth condition on $\sigma$}
+\subsection{A Comparison Theorem without Linear Growth Condition on $\sigma$}

 A comparison theorem states that if a supersolution $v$ is larger than a subsolution $u$ at the (parabolic) boundary, then $v\ge u$ on the entire domain.
-While it is obvious that a comparison theorem implies uniqueness of solutions, the converse in general may not be true.
-The main purpose of this subsection is to close this gap by showing that: in our case, uniqueness of solutions to \eqref{PDE X g} yields a comparison theorem for \eqref{PDE X g}.

-For a comparison theorem to hold, linear growth condition on $\sigma$ is a standard assumption.
-This condition ensures that the classical penalization method works out in deriving a comparison theorem; see e.g. \cite[p.76]{Pham-book-09}.
-In the following, we will replace the linear growth condition on $\sigma$ by \eqref{DS02}.
-Since $\sigma$ can grow faster than linearly under \eqref{DS02}, the classical penalization method may fail under our current setting.
-Our main contribution here is that we construct a smooth function $\psi(x)$ (see \eqref{psi for comparison} below), which is particularly-designed so that a penalization would still work under condition \eqref{DS02}.
-This leads to the following result.
+For such a theorem to hold, linear growth condition on $\sigma$ is a standard assumption, which ensures that the classical penalization method works; see e.g. \cite[p.76]{Pham-book-09}.
+In the following, we will replace the linear growth condition on $\sigma$ by the more general condition \eqref{DS02}.
+Our main contribution is the construction of a smooth function $\psi(x)$ in \eqref{psi for comparison} below, which is tailor-made so that a penalization can still work under \eqref{DS02}.

 \begin{proposition} Suppose $\sigma$ is continuous and satisfies \eqref{DS02}.
-Let $u\in\hat D$ (resp. $v\in\hat D$) be a subsolution (resp. supersolution) to
+Let $u\in\hat D$ (resp. $v\in\hat D$) be a classical subsolution (resp. supersolution) to

 If $u(T,x)\le v(T,x)$ for all $x\in(0,\infty)$ and $u(t,0)\le v(t,0)$ for all $t\in[0,T]$, then $u\le v$ on $[0,T]\times [0,\infty)$. \end{proposition}